What's the Deal: Amazon Prime Day sneak peek

 Search for the items you're interested in and sign up for the watch list, that way you'll be alerted through the Amazon app when that deal is about to go live on Prime Day.

 The sales will come and go in a flash.
-Amazon will have them all listed on the deal of the day page, but typically, experts say the best deals have been in these categories: Toys, some tech, TVs and Amazon's own family of products - the Alexa, Echo, and Kindle were up to half off last year.
+Amazon will have them all listed on the deal of the day page, but typically, experts say the best deals have been in these categories: toys, some tech, TVs and Amazon's own family of products - the Alexa, Echo, and Kindle were up to half off last year.

 Here are a few hot deals we can tell you about now: